 KINGMAN – The discovery process of gathering and sharing evidence in the case of accused murderer Justin James Rector is ongoing, and attorneys for both sides on Friday said the case is moving forward.

 Greg McPhillips, Mohave County prosecutor, said he’s working on getting copies of audio interviews with Rector to the defense counsel, which has changed three times since the case began in 2014.
-Quinn Jolly took over as lead defense counsel for Rector in September after Phillip Gavin withdrew from the case because of conflict of interest.
+Quinn Jolly took over as lead defense counsel for Rector in September after Gerald Gavin withdrew from the case because of conflict of interest.

 Rector is charged with the Sept.
 2, 2014, kidnap, murder and sexual assault of 8-year-old Bella Grogan-Cannella of Bullhead City.
 Her body was found in a shallow grave near Walmart.